gvwilson/sdxpy/src/interp/index.md

 [% inc file="vars.py" keep="do_abs" %]

-Looking up variables when we need their values is straightfoward.
+Looking up variables when we need their values is straightforward.
 We check that we have a variable name and that the name is in the environment, then return the stored value: